 Movement attracts attention.
 So the best initial response when you hear a rustle in the leaves is to freeze.
 The eye is drawn to movement so freezing can make you invisible to predators.
 Many animals not only freeze their motion when confronted by a threat, but some even play dead which is the ultimate freeze reaction.
 And, as this video shows, it works.

-Note the asymmetric payoffs to a freeze response.
-If the leaves rustle and there is no tiger (its just the wind) you’ve lost nothing by freezing.
-But when there actually was a tiger, if you moved you were more likely to get removed from the gene pool.
+Note the asymmetric (ie unequal) payoffs to a freeze response.
+If the leaves rustle and there is no tiger and its just the wind you’ve lost nothing by freezing.
+But if there actually was a tiger, if you moved you were more likely to get eaten and thereby removed from the gene pool.
 So there are good evolutionary reasons why we err on the side of caution and feel more fear than is warranted by reality.

 The freeze response has been passed from reptile to mammal to modern humans and remains part of our hard wiring.
 For example, if you look at people in a tense situation (e.g. a job interview) they will often seem immobile or stiff at the start.
 Anxiety manifests as a lack of movement.
 As the interview progresses and the job applicant relaxes, you will see them move (for example their hands) more fluidly.
 Body language is important and its worth learning about this for your interview / negotiation skills.

-While the freeze response was useful in our evolutionary environment, it can be unhelpful in the modern world.
+While the freeze response used to be helpful back in evolutionary history, its usually unhelpful in the modern world and when investing.
 Remember the phrase “rabbit in the headlights”?.
 It would be easy for the rabbit to avoid the oncoming car if it hopped to the side of the road.
-Here, freezing may result in a sub-optimal outcome for the rabbit.
+Here, freezing results in a sub-optimal outcome for the rabbit.